 Most nutrition experts agree that you shouldn’t try to completely erase sugar from your diet — even in the name of scoring luminous skin.
 Fruits and whole grains are, after all, filled with important nutrients.

-Azaleic acid is a topical treatment that fights inflammation and redness (it is typically found in products formulated to address acne and rosacea).
-Remember, this won’t actually decrease those sugar-induced inflammatory cells circulating in your body, but it can help mitigate the skin symptoms — redness and acne — that they cause, Talakoub says.
+Azelaic acid is a topical treatment that fights inflammation and redness (it is typically found in products formulated to address acne and rosacea).
+Remember, this will not actually decrease those sugar-induced inflammatory cells circulating in your body, but it can help mitigate the skin symptoms — redness and acne — that they cause, Talakoub says.